To view the complete list of changes, see the release notes feed.

 A breaking change may cause a component to fail.
 When a breaking change is made to a signature of a method, class, or interface, the former signature is often kept intact but set as obsolete and may cause a warning message in Visual Studio.
 To delay fixing the warning messages, you can disable Treat Warnings as Errors [right-click on your project > Properties > Build > set Treat Warnings as Errors to Specific warnings or None].

-In each major version, obsolete methods are removed permanently to make sure that the API is kept clean and usable.
+In each major version, obsolete methods are removed permanently to keep the API clean and usable.
 If you could postpone fixing warning messages, you should make sure warning messages are fixed before upgrading to a major version.
 For CMS 12.0, many methods that were made obsolete in prior versions are now deleted.

 You should use the Upgrade Assistant to migrate from a CMS 11 project to CMS 12 because the tool manages most of the package updating.

-There are some packages that are ASP.NET-specific and are available only for CMS 11.
-The following list of packages are no longer applicable in CMS 12.
-Corresponding packages are shown in the **CMS 12 package** column:
+Some packages are ASP.NET-specific and are available only for CMS 11.
+The following list of packages is no longer applicable in CMS 12.
+Corresponding packages are shown in the CMS 12 package column:

 In ASP.NET Core, a dependency injection (DI) framework is built into the platform.
 In prior versions, Optimizely CMS had its own DI hosting framework that supported different concrete DI systems.
 In version 12, there is no longer a DI hosting framework within CMS; instead, the DI system is a layer on top of the built-in DI framework in ASP.NET Core.
 See Dependency injection.

-ServiceLocatorProviderFactoryFacade` and there passing in the actual implementation to use.
-Below is an example on how to configure the application to use Autofac (given that there is a reference to the Autofac NuGet package):
+ServiceLocatorProviderFactoryFacade and then passing in the actual implementation to use.
+Below is an example of how to configure the application to use Autofac (given that there is a reference to the Autofac NuGet package):

-Unlike DI frameworks like StructureMap that supports auto-resolving of concrete types, the built-in DI framework requires you to explicitly register used services in the IOC container.
+Unlike DI frameworks like StructureMap, which supports the auto-resolving of concrete types, the built-in DI framework requires you to register used services in the IOC container explicitly.